k-mc-k/WordPress_Install/README.md

 ```
 mysql> CREATE USER wordpressuser@localhost IDENTIFIED BY 'password';
 ```
-After creating the user account, you must give that account accessnto the database:
+After creating the user account, you must give that account access to the database:

 ```
 mysql> GRANT ALL PRIVILEGES ON wordpress.* TO wordpressuser@localhost;